xwmx/nb/README.md

   --reset  Reset the filename to the timestamp at which it was last updated.

 Description:
+  Rename a note.
 Set the filename to <name> for the specified note file.
 ```

 #### `search`